kukumonkey123/Assignment-1/README.md

 - **Cycling Enthusiasts**: People passionate about cycling who are looking for high-quality bikes, gear, or inspiration.
 - **Health & Fitness Seekers**: Individuals aiming to improve their fitness through cycling.
 - **Families**: Parents and children interested in bikes for recreation or commuting.
-- **Community Builders**: Riders wanting to connect with others through events and programs like Outride.
-- **Beginner Riders**: New cyclists seeking guidance, quality products, and trusted support.

 ---

 ## Value the Website Provides
 1. **Historical Insights**: Learn about the origins of SpeedBikes and its journey since 1974.
 2. **Product Range**: Comprehensive showcase of SpeedBikes' offerings, from road bikes to mountain bikes.
 3. **Support Resources**: Accessible support for troubleshooting, maintenance, and inquiries.
-4. **Health Promotion**: Advocates cycling for better health through programs like Outride.
-5. **Community Engagement**: Opportunities for users to connect via social media and events.

 ---